powersync-ja/.github/profile/README.md

 We're constantly expanding our list of example implementations.
 If you'd like to see an example currently not available, [let us know on Discord](https://discord.gg/powersync).

 ### PowerSync Service
-An open-source version of the [PowerSync Service](https://docs.powersync.com/architecture/powersync-service) will be released in 2024.
+A free source-available self-hosted version of the [PowerSync Service](https://docs.powersync.com/architecture/powersync-service) will be released in 2024.

 ## Team
 PowerSync was spun off from [JourneyApps](https://github.com/journeyapps-platform), a product that's been in production for over 10 years.
-PowerSync was founded by [@cahofmeyr](https://github.com/cahofmeyr) and [@rkistner](https://github.com/rkistner) and built by the JourneyApps engineering team.
+PowerSync was founded by [@cahofmeyr](https://github.com/cahofmeyr) and [@rkistner](https://github.com/rkistner).
+Learn more about the team [here](https://www.powersync.com/team).

 ## Contributing
 See the [Community Code of Conduct](https://www.powersync.com/community-code-of-conduct) for our community pledge, standards, responsibilities and guidelines.